 “My Reputation” is way too dynamic, way too commercial, and way too enjoyable to ignore.

 Lil Duval (Someone who is a very underrated singer) and Demi Lovato are the stars of “My Reputation.”
 They both bless the song with unbelievable vocal performances.
-As for Jeezy, he plays the perfect hood dude that gang bangs and helps his wifey cut onions when dinner is being made on the song.
+As for Jeezy, he plays a hood dude that gang bangs and helps his wifey cut onions when dinner is being made on the song.

 Don’t you love how effortlessly Jeezy and Yo Gotti drop their bars on “Back?”
 It’s almost like they recorded the song in a library that allows thugs to rent out books even if they don’t have a library card.